-Magnesium deficiency affects calcium and vitamin D levels in the body and may be associated with muscle cramps, irregular heartbeat, insomnia, high blood pressure, diabetes, and osteoporosis (bone loss).
+Magnesium deficiency affects calcium and vitamin D levels in the body.
+This may cause:

 Vitamin B1 (Thiamine)

 Vitamin B1, also called thiamine or thiamin, is one of 8 B vitamins.
 All B vitamins help the body convert food (carbohydrates) into fuel (glucose), ...Read Article Now Book Mark Article

 - Short-term memory loss

 Severe deficiency of vitamin B1 causes beriberi.
 Symptoms may include:

 - Tingling or burning sensation in toes and feet

 - Heart failure

 The information presented here covers some of the nutrients that may be affected when you take certain medicines.
 If you have any of these signs and symptoms, it does not always mean you have low levels of these nutrients.